Law enforcement in Kazakhstan: Crime rates

-Kazakhstan has suffered from growing crime rates in the 1990s, with a rate of 50 crimes per 10,000 population being cited, most commonly violent crime and narcotics, (cannabis and opium in particular, it was estimated that there are 1,380 km² of cannabis plantation).
+Kazakhstan has suffered from growing crime rates in the 1990s, with a rate of 50 crimes per 10,000 population being cited, most commonly violent crime and possession/distribution of narcotics, (cannabis and opium in particular, it was estimated that there are 1,380 km2 of cannabis plantation).
 The 2018 International Crime Victims Survey showed low crime rates in the country.
 The police are also reportedly underfunded.
 In 2018, the ministry of Interior reported the number of Policemen to be 424 policemen per 100,000 citizens, with an average salary of 300 US dollars, which puts the total number at approximately 80,000 policemen.